All Episodes

 So when you have a change in administration, then President Trump's out and President Biden has come in and said he wants, as you said, come in with a form of the JCPOA, the Iran nuclear agreement.

-I think that's catastrophic for U.S. national security, because they Iran already showed that even when they signed on to such an agreement, they broke it anyway.
+I think that's catastrophic for U.S. national security because they, Iran, already showed that even when they signed on to such an agreement, they broke it anyway.

-So what are we gonna do?
+So what are we going to do?

 Reward them by putting them, propping them back up on the world stage, giving their currency value again for continuing to produce nuclear material towards a nuclear weapon.